bit34/Bit34-Injector-UnityExamples/Assets/Game3/Game3ReadMe.md

 ```

 ### 2. Create injector
-Create an instance of `Injector` class.
+Create an instance of `InjectorContext` class.
 This instance will hold your references to be injected to your project.

 ```
 public class Game3Controller : MonoBehaviour
 {
     ...

-	private Injector _injector;
+	private InjectorContext _injector;

     ...

-    Injector injector = new Injector();
+    _injector = new InjectorContext();

     ...
 }